OCA/stock-logistics-workflow/stock_product_variant_mto/readme/DESCRIPTION.rst

-Allow to individually set variants as Make To Order
+This module allows to define if a product variant can use the Make To Order route without any dependency on its template routes settings.